-At the Heart of the Mortgage Network
+At the Core of Connect’s Mortgage Network

 -